 1. Remember, Children’s is designed for kids

 At Children’s we know a lot about kids.
-We know all the tricks to make visits as stress-free as possible for kids of all ages.
 Whether we’re “examining” your preschooler’s stuffed animal before we examine her or letting your teen listen to his music while getting his blood drawn, we do everything possible to make you and your child comfortable.
-Learn more about Children’s Comfort Promise.

 2. Tell your child what to expect